projectriff/riff/docs/riff_subscription_list.md

 ```
   -h, --help               help for list
   -n, --namespace string   the namespace of the subscriptions
+  -o, --output string      the custom output format to use.
+Use 'dot' to output graphviz representation
 ```

 ### Options inherited from parent commands